Skip to main content

 Family Reunions: Make Every Communiqué Count

 Family reunions often require more than a single notice.
-Reunion planners commonly communicate with their families numerous times during the planning process.
+Reunion planners commonly communicate with their families frequently throughout the planning process.
 That’s a lotta family!
 Even before you reunite.
 Here’s how to make every communiqué count:

 1. Include family in early decisions about date and location.
 By including more family members in the early, pivotal decisions of location and date, other details become secondary.
 Any decision you make about transportation, food, activities, etc. become part of the bigger decisions they helped select.
 It also builds interest and momentum.
 Plus, the bigger the consensus on location and date, the more people you’re likely to get by giving them a chance to plan their travel schedules well in advance.
 Points for you!

 2. Send a "save the date" reminder.
-Once the key decisions of date, location and budget are made (via the first, exploratory communications), send out a "save the date" reminder email (made easy with TripHub.com's free planning tools) with the reunion dates, location and, if known, lodging info.
+Once the key decisions of date, location and budget are made (via the first, exploratory communications), send out a "save the date" email with the reunion dates, location and, if known, lodging info.

 At this point, you can also ask people whether they plan to attend to get an estimated head count.

-"Save the date" reminders are also great opportunities for enlisting volunteers to help with planning.
+"Save the date" emails are also great opportunities for enlisting volunteers to help with planning.
 See The Art of Delegation for ways to get the most out of your volunteers.

 4. Written invitations.
 While email works well for many communications, a written invitation for a family reunion can do wonders - something colorful, eye-catching and postcard-sized that can easily be put on your fridge or bulletin board.
-This also helps for great-grandparents or others less likely to use email regularly (or at all).
+This also helps for great-grandparents or others less likely to use email regularly.

 What to include on your invitation: